1978 FIFA World Cup Group 1

+The ball used in the opening match between Italy and France.
+Bernard Lacombe scored the tournament's first goal with it.

 Group 1 of the 1978 FIFA World Cup was one of four groups of nations competing at the 1978 FIFA World Cup.
 The group's first round of matches began on 2 June and its last matches were played on 10 June.
 All six group matches were played either at Estadio José María Minella in Mar del Plata, or Estadio Monumental in Buenos Aires.
 The group consisted of Argentina (the host of the tournament) as well as Italy, France and Hungary.